kennygamer17/kennygamer17/README.md

 > [!NOTE]
-*Usage Notice
+Usage Notice
-You are free to use my code for any purpose, but please give me credit.
+You are free to use my code for any purpose for now (this may change in the future), but please give me credit.
 A simple mention of my name or a link to this repository would be greatly appreciated.

 For now, I just want to learn more, more, and MORE!! about programming languages.
 It's probably not the best, since I'm just learning, but you learn from your mistakes hahaha.